 Planning for the future of your business, whether it be for the immediate future or for the years to come, is always important.
-In times like these, in which the economy is tumultuous due to an ongoing pandemic, strategic planning is more imperative now than ever before.
+In times like these, in which the economy is tumultuous at best, strategic planning is more imperative now than ever before.
 This is where the benefits of revenue forecasting will come in.

 When it comes to making plans for your company – in terms of making new hires, deciding when is a good time to release a new service or product, or when to launch a fresh marketing campaign – revenue forecasting can help.
 But that’s not all it can help with.
 It helps you set your budget, allocate targets, gain investments, and much much more.